-So, it’s safe to say that the TikTok app is not going away, and if you as a parent haven’t had to deal with it yet, it’s more likely than ever that you will.
+While some governments have already banned the app and others are looking to do so, it’s safe to say that TikTok is not going away any time soon.
+So, if you as a parent haven’t had to deal with it yet, it’s more likely than ever that you will.
 Some of you are still wondering what is the purpose of TikTok?
 While others are doubting just how dangerous is TikTok, really?
 And, is it safe for my 10 year old?
 Finally just about every parent we know is asking what they should do about it.

-To answer all those TikTok-related questions, we put together this quick and essential TikTok guide with clear answers and advice, and tips on parental controls, to give you greater peace of mind in your child's TikTok dominated world.
+To answer all those TikTok-related questions, we put together this quick and essential TikTok guide with clear answers and advice, and tips on native and independent parental control apps, to give you greater peace of mind in your child's TikTok dominated world.

 What is TikTok, and why do kids love it so much?

 TikTok (previously musical.ly in the U.S.) is a free “destination for short-form mobile videos.”
 You can think of it as YouTube meets Twitter meets Instagram in that the videos have length limits (15 second clips that can be linked together up to 60 seconds) and that creators have access to filters and effects and a music library (check out the Common Sense Media What is TikTok video).
 Kids like TikTok because they report feeling more free to be silly and authentic on the platform, whereas Instagram is more of a place where you have to be and look perfect.
 There is also the pull of instant stardom which has happened to a few TikTok-ers who gained internet fame on the app.